elephantscale/es-training-new/course-outlines/AI/AI-and-Applications-Highmark.md

     * Use cases that may help identify ways to make the code more efficient or check the quality would be helpful.
     * One of the tools used is Encompass and Org is also looking into ways to convert SAS to R or Python.

-## Presenter
+## Mark Kerzner
-* Mark Kerzner
+* Bio
-  * Mark is an experienced, hands-on software architect, practicing and teaching AI, Machine Learning, Big Data.
+* Mark is an experienced, hands-on software architect who practices and teaches AI, machine learning, and Big Data.
-  * He worked in a variety of verticals (Hightech, Healthcare, Optum, Kaiser, Cerner).
+* He worked and taught in various verticals: Hightech (Cisco/Google), Healthcare(Optum/Kaiser/Cerner).
+Finance (BOA, JPMC)
 * His classes are hands-on and draw heavily on his industry experience.
-  * Mark is certified in Google Cloud (GCP), Amazon (AWS), and Bid Data.
+* Mark is certified in Google Cloud (GCP), Amazon (AWS), and Big Data.